 “I mean, who else has access?
 It’s got to be one of us.”

-Both Greer and Sayid knew that specimens were simply kept as a matter of samples, for data purposes.
-When the time came that the specimens were no longer needed, the crew would dispose of them properly.
+Ingrid shrugged.
+Both she and Sayid knew that specimens were simply kept as a matter of samples, for data purposes.

-What bugged him the most about his adventure yesterday was that he should have searched around the Brule River fishway site where they found all that scat.
-He was still waiting to hear from Ryan and Greer about their findings, but nothing out of the ordinary seemed obvious at the time.
+What bugged him the most about his adventure yesterday was that he should have searched more carefully around the Brule River fishway site where they found all that scat.
+He was still waiting to hear from Charlie and Ingrid about their findings, but nothing out of the ordinary seemed obvious at the time.
 It wasn’t until he thought about it later.
 Until he found the wolf in the lab.
 The dead wolf, that was.
-Someone must have been playing a joke because the wolf wasn’t there when AJ had left.
-Shortly afterward, he’d had gone to the bathroom and when he got back, a dead wolf was propped in the corner of the lab, its body still intact from being preserved in the freezer in Cabin 4.
+Someone must have been playing a joke because the wolf wasn’t there when AJ left.
+Shortly afterward, Husky had gone to the bathroom in the cabin’s basement and when he got back to his desk, a dead wolf was propped in the corner of the lab, its body still intact from being preserved in the freezer in Cabin 4.
 Husky called out, thinking one of his team was around, but nobody replied and a quick search showed that nobody was here at all.

 He stared back into the corner where the wolf had been before the power went out.
 The corner was empty, black.
 Was he losing his mind?
-The corner was lacking a wolf, but strange shadows flickered about—almost as if someone else was in the room moving around.
+He caught strange shadows flickering about—almost as if someone else was in the room moving around.

-I’m going crazy, was Husky’s last thought before being knocked unconscious.
+I’m going crazy was Husky’s last thought before being knocked into dark oblivion by a sharp knock to the back of his head.

-Sayid and Greer left Cabin 4 arguing about the Brule River fishway area potentially housing a cult that liked to pretend they were wolves and eat human hearts.
+Sayid and Ingrid left Cabin 4 arguing about how the Brule River fishway area might be potentially housing a wolf cult that ate human hearts.

-They were heading over to check on AJ and Husky, snow slapping their faces, Greer trotting ahead of Sayid, who was content to walk slowly and hunker forward against the wind.
-Because normal conversation wouldn’t be audible in the storm, Greer was yelling.
+They were heading over to check on AJ and Husky, snow slapping their faces, Ingrid trotting ahead of Sayid, who was content to walk slowly and hunker forward against the wind.
+Because normal conversation wouldn’t be audible in the storm, Ingrid was yelling.

 “It’s the perfect place for a cult.
 Nobody fucking lives up here!”